DamesMakingGames/manual/manual/guide-mentoring.md

 - Give clear directions and let participants do their own work – **if you're frustrated by the speed a participant is learning, you're in the wrong place**
 - If you absolutely must type something **\(chances are you don't\)**, ask "May I?”, go slow and explain what you are doing

-#### Sexual jokes, remarks, and advances are never funny or appropriate

 #### Focus on the participants

 - Be available and attentive to participants throughout the work session.
 - Stay on the sidelines, but "read the room" by monitoring facial expressions visual cues that signal frustration.
 Ask, "What are you struggling with?
-Can I help?"
+Can I help?" if it's clear someone is struggling
+- Do not interrupt or talk over participants.
+Listen, listen, listen.
 - Avoid in-jokes and lengthy private conversations with other mentors - this can be alienating.
 Include participants in casual conversations.
-- Try to find and respect the core idea of the game and understand its style, even if it's something that doesn't appeal to you personally
+- Understand that participants' goals with their projects may not match your own, and that's ok.
+We are here to support self-determined outcomes.
-- Don't suggest that participants drastically alter their mechanics; help them improve on the game they've chosen to make.
+- Don't suggest that participants drastically alter their projects; help them improve on what they've chosen to make.

 ### "Do"s and "Don't"s for Respectful Critique and Discussion